Qualified Professional (QP) Status Listing

 A Conceptual Professional Reliance Framework for AScT Practice in BC

-ASTTBC and the Association of Professional Engineers and Geoscientists of BC (APEGBC) approved the recommendations in a joint Report addressing AScT recognition as a Qualified Person.
+ASTTBC and Engineers & Geoscientists BC (EGBC) approved the recommendations in a joint Report addressing AScT recognition as a Qualified Person.
 The Councils of EGBC and ASTTBC have agreed:

 - To set up a Joint Board